 When you arrive at the surgery please book in using either the self check in system (following the instructions on the screen) or with the receptionist.
 The self check in system is designed to stop queues building up at the reception desk.
 So if you are just checking in for an appointment then please give it a try.

 We are continually monitoring and updating our appointment system in order to be able to deliver health care efficiently.
 Please take time to read any notices in the waiting room and on your repeat medication slip

 You may also book your telephone appointment on the internet.
 Please feel free to see the receptionist to get your individual log on details.
 Alternatively give us a call and we can send the details out in the post.
 This is an effective way to book appointments and order prescriptions if you have the internet and also helps the surgery by freeing up the phone line for our patients.

-The urgent clinic is available for patients who have an urgent clinical need and their usual GP is not on duty that day.
+The Emergency care clinic is available for patients who have an urgent clinical need and their usual Doctor is not available that day.

-All of the doctors here at the surgery participate in the rota for the urgent clinic.
+All of the doctors here at the surgery participate in the rota for the Emergency Care Clinic.